 Place plants about as far apart as each plant's ultimate spread.
 For example, a perennial that grows 24 inches wide should be about 20 to 24 inches from its neighbors.

-Repeating certain plants, colors and textures adds continuity to your planting beds.
+Repeating certain plants, colors and textures adds continuity to beds.
 For example, if you have flower borders that face each other, repeat at least one grouping of plants on each side.
-But stagger the groups – don't have them right across from each other.
+Staggering the groups – not planting them right across from each other – makes the planting more dynamic.

 Symmetry is a formal approach to garden layout - for example, planting the same upright shrub on both sides of a gate.